How to choose Energy Bars for weight loss

 1. Think Thin High Protein Bars Chocolate Covered Strawberry

-• High-quality ingredients: Quest Bars are made with high-quality whey protein isolate and fiber.
+• High-quality ingredients: Quest Bars have high-quality whey protein isolate and fiber.
 They contain no trans fat and no added sugar, making them low on the glycemic index.
 They also include high-quality protein sources like egg whites, milk, peas, and acacia gum.

-• Low in sugar: While not completely sugar-free (they contain 5 grams), Quest Bars have less than half the amount of carbohydrates compared to other leading nutritional bars on the market today.
-You won’t get any added sugar or artificial sweeteners when eating these healthy food snacks!
+• Low in sugar: While not wholly sugar-free (they contain 5 grams), Quest Bars have less than half the amount of carbohydrates compared to other leading nutritional bars on the market today.
+You won’t get added sugar or artificial sweeteners when eating these healthy snacks!

 • Each bar contains 20 grams of high-quality protein, which will help you feel fuller, so you can avoid those hunger pangs that tempt you into eating unhealthy foods between meals.